 05 of 07

 It Is: A composite material staircase tread overlay made of compression molded fiberglass and resin

 Cost Per Stair Tread: $30 at Home Depot

 Comments: ComposiGrip tread overlays are all business.
 When you want to make sure that you do not slip indoors or outdoors, these overlays--which install directly over concrete, metal, or wood--will keep you safe.

 They are easy to install, either with mechanical fasteners or with that favorite tool of many home remodelers: construction adhesive.

 06 of 07

 It Is: The most friction you can ask for in a staircase tread.
 DinoGrips are a prefabricated (fiber reinforced plastic) / GRP (Glass-fiber Reinforced Plastic) product, much like sandpaper.

 Cost Per Stair Tread: $55

-Comments: If you thought ComposiGrip was utilitarian, you obviously have not met DinoGrip yet.
+Comments: If you thought ComposiGrip was utilitarian, you have not met DinoGrip yet.
 These are designed for exterior staircases in schools, train stations, airports, factories, and other places where slipping is simply not an option.
 If you slip on DinoGrip, it is your fault!